Vegetarian Baked Ziti with Cauliflower

 Pin It NowIngredients

 - Dried Pasta – Use a shape that will soak up sauce and stand up to cheese.
-Ziti is, of course, the classic shape to use in baked ziti, but rigatoni and penne are also great options.
+Ziti is, of course, the classic shape to use in baked ziti, but I love medium shells, rigatoni, and penne too.

 - Cream Cheese and Shredded Mozzarella – This combo makes the sauce creamy and cheesy.